 ClipStore resources can be acquired in suites.
-ClipStore suite assignment buttons have been added to the Eng Setup, Acquire Resources, Image Stores menu (Figure •).
-For information about acquiring suite resources, see the Kayenne Installation and Service manual.
+ClipStore suite assignment buttons have been added to the Eng Setup, Acquire Resources, Image Stores menu (Figure 107).
+For information about acquiring suite resources, see the Divide Resources Between Suites on page 179.